necla-ml/SNLI-VE/README.md

 **[Flickr30k Entities](http://web.engr.illinois.edu/~bplumme2/Flickr30kEntities/)** dataset is an extension to Flickr30k, which contains detailed annotations.

 It is easy to extend our SNLI-VE dataset with **[Flickr30k Entities](http://web.engr.illinois.edu/~bplumme2/Flickr30kEntities/)** if fine-grained annotations is required to your experiment settings.

+## *Important Note

+In our further studies, we notice after replacing the text premise with the corresponding image, as image contains much more information, the original label might have been changed!
+This is also reported by [GTE (Grounded Textual Entailment)](https://arxiv.org/pdf/1806.05645.pdf) in **Table 2**.

+Consistent to [GTE](https://arxiv.org/pdf/1806.05645.pdf), the labels of most `entailment` and `contradiction` examples remain original, while about 30% of `neutral` examples do not hold after considering the image.

+Thus we tried to revise the SNLI-VE dataset, with a focus on the `neutral` examples.
+We adopted two strategies to **automatically** revise the dataset, by deleting `neutral` examples whose label might be changed after image is introduced.
+- Text Pattern
+- Text Entailment Task

+### Text Pattern for Neutral Revising

+This is to use `neutral pattern` to carefully pick up examples that should remain neutral, patterns include but not limited to,
+- subjective opinion, such as,
+   - feeling,
+   - intention,
+   - attribute
+- extra knowledge needed, such as,
+    - relation
+    - ownership
+    - event
+    - causality
+- extra media needed, such as,
+    - "sound"
+    - "smell"

+Neutral hypotheses that contain those patterns tend to remain neutral.
+Based on our experiment, `more than 65%` of the neutral examples contain some patterns thus should remain neutral.

+The rest of neutral examples (totally `61337` examples) should be kicked out (see [uncertain_neutral_list.txt](to_be_delete_neutral/uncertain_neutral_list.txt) for the to-be-deleted neutral examples)

+### Text Entailment Task for Neutral Revising

+Another strategy to find out *uncertain neutral examples* is to take advantage of the text entailment task.

+The reason that causes the potential label changing for neutral examples is the original text premise may only cover a portion of the whole image information, thus the hypothesis generated upon that partial information may not hold after more information is available.

+However, as each image in SNLI-VE dataset was from Flickr30K, and there are 5 captions correspondingly.
+With all captions considered, we believe it is very possible to cover most information in the given image.

+For each neutral example, we form 5 `(caption_i, hypothesis)` pairs, and use a pretrained text entailment model (here we use allnlp model that pretrained on the SNLI dataset).
+If 3 out of 5 prediction results are `entailment` or `contradiction`, then it will be added to the to-be-deleted list (see [uncertain_neutral_list_allennlp.txt](to_be_delete_neutral/uncertain_neutral_list_allennlp.txt) for the full to-be-deleted list, totally `87076` examples)

 ## Bibtex